sherryduong93/Anime_Recommender/README.md

 <br>-Features: Type (Movie, TV, etc.), Source (Manga, Music, Book, etc.), Rating Type (PG, R, etc.), and Weighted Rated.
 <br>-Similarity Metrics: Tested Cosine Similarity & Pairwise Distance.
 Spot-checking a few popular animes in each genre, Pairwise Distance performs the best with genre related recommendations, but is recommending unpopular anime, cosine similarity is recommending the popular anime, but not good at narrowing down to the right genre.
 <br>Results: (With cosine similarity), looking up recommendations for "Inuyasha"
+<br>RMSE on 50K random samples from test set: 1.362
 <br><img src="images/Content_Based_Compare_TV1.png" width="425"/> <img src="images/Content_Based_Movie_1.png" width="425"/>
 <br>**Content Based Recommender Iteration 2:**
 <br>-Added dummified genre to the content based model
 <br>-Based on the EDA, some producers/studios have higher ratings overall than others, only the top 20 studios and producers will be captured in the next content based model.
 <br>-Overall, the genre significantly helped with the recommendations.
 The recommender is now recommending more highly rated anime that is closer to the genre specified, though not perfect
+<br>RMSE on 50K random samples from test set: 1.362, no change from prior, though the recommendations for certain spot checks are vastly different.
 <br><img src="images/Content_Based_Compare_TV2.png" width="425"/> <img src="images/Content_Based_Movie2.png" width="425"/>
 <br>**Content Based Recommender Iteration 3**
 <br>-Adding Studio/Producers had almost no impact on the similarity matrix of the iteration with only genre added.